 These 7- to 22-year-olds make up 25% of the U.S. population, and they’re already creating quite the splash as a consumer group.
 Globally, Gen Z accounts for $143 billion in spending, and they influence $600 billion in family purchases.
 By next year (2020), they’re expected to comprise 40% of all consumers.

 Even with money to spend, this generation has high standards for their chosen brands.
 They prefer companies that are environmentally and socially conscious, and they are more likely to follow brands that emphasize digital engagement (particularly on mobile) and video marketing.

 Thanks to social media and smart phones, Gen Zs are highly connected with their peers.
 As such, personal references and online reviews have the greatest influence over their choice of insurance providers.

 Don’t yet their youth fool you.
-This newest generation of consumers has tremendous purchasing power, and they’re not afraid to use it.
+This newest generation of consumers has tremendous savvy and purchasing power, and they’re not afraid to use it.

 Millennials (born 1981 – 1996)

 Spanning their 20s and 30s, Millennials have proven themselves as a force to be reckoned with.
 Their collective lifetime spending power is estimated at $10 trillion, and they’re determined to align their expenditures with their principles.